firebirdberlin/nightdream/docs/faq/faq_en.md

 Just tap on a radio station button a bit longer ("long press") to open the radio streams configuration window.
 There you can alter the radio stream for that button or remove it.

+## Misc
+### Custom fonts

+You can choose plain .ttf and .otf files, but also .zip archives which may contain multiple font files.
+Just navigate to your download folder and choose a file you downloaded before.
+There are sources of free fonts in the web, such as [fonts.google.com](https://fonts.google.com/) and [Font Squirrel](https://www.fontsquirrel.com/).

+### AM/PM indicator not working properly
+The seven segment font is not able to draw uppercase letters very precisely.
+An alternative font is a 14 segments digital font as found at https://www.keshikan.net/fonts-e.html.

+### The landscape orientation does not work
+Starting from Android 5 Daydreams have a bug.
+The screen orientation changes to portrait as soon as the screen lock is activated.
+ * Solution 1: Disable Daydreams completely (System Settings > Display > Daydream).
+Instead you can setup the auto start feature of the app to your needs.
+ * Solution 2: Try to enable Settings > Appearance > Force auto rotation in DayDream.

+### Weather data is not shown
+Weather data usually are updated once within 2 hours.

+Weather data may not be shown for several reasons.
+ * They are not displayed if they are outdated for more than 8 hours.
+ * The current location cannot be retrieved.
+  - Please grant permissions for accessing the location (Android 6+)
+  - Please check if your location services are activated (e.g. battery saving, high accuracy)
+ * The network may not be connected.
+Check your network connection.

+### The clock widget is not updated

+The clock widget needs to be updated once per minute.
+Due to restrictions of the Android system this is a difficult task.
+In order to ensure that the update works a foreground service is needed.
+The same service is managing the autostart of the app.
+It is indicated by showing a permanent notification in the notification area.
+If this service is not properly running (or interrupted by the android system) the widget is no longer updated.
+If you want to (re-) enable this service you can disable and re-enable the autostart of the app.
+This triggers the start of the service.

+### The interface is locked

+If Night Clock shows a lock symbol in the top left corner instead of the menu icon (aka burger icon) the user interface is locked.
+In order to unlock simply long press the lock icon.
+Vice versa the user interface is locked by long pressing the menu icon.

+If the standby mode is enabled, the user interface always starts in locked mode.